MIAS education

 Why MIAS education courses?

-What has happened in the first three years?
+What has happened in the first five years?

 What is the MIAS Education Programme?

-The programme is composed of four ‘journeys’: a journey across the ocean, a journey across the desert, a journey to heaven and a journey into language.
+The main programme is composed of four ‘journeys’: a journey across the ocean, a journey across the desert, a journey to heaven and a journey into language.
 Each journey comprises four courses.
 Students, or ‘voyagers’, may take the courses in any order (Programme overview).
+We also offer other courses which are related to journeying with Ibn Arabi.
+Another is “Meeting Ibn ‘Arabi: His Life and Works”, which is designed for those who want a taster of how we work before joining one of the four ‘journeys’.

 Who are the courses for?

-The courses are open to all who are interested in Ibn Arabi.
-They aim to bridge a gap between academic investigation and a more intuitive approach to study.
-Students are encouraged to integrate traditional approaches with contemporary tools of learning.
-We offer a student discount for those who are registered with a higher education facility and a reduced rate for those on low incomes (on application).
+The courses are open to all who are interested in Ibn Arabi and his ideas.
+They aim to bridge the gap between academic investigation and a more intuitive approach to study.
+Students are encouraged to integrate traditional approaches with contemporary learning tools.
+We offer a student discount to those registered with a higher education facility and a reduced rate to those on low incomes (upon application).